Time: 10:00 - 16:00

 - list at least 10 plants, and their beneficial use in everyday life

 - note their common and botanical names

-- name reading resources for further study.
+- name reading resources, libraries and gardens for further study.

 What level is the course and do I need any particular skills?